Saxophone Gear & Gadgets

 Every saxophonist has been there, going on stage, ready to perform and the G# or C# key gets stuck in a crucial passage.
 A true nightmare!
 Luckily Key Leaves sax props offer a simple, yet highly effective solution!

-Key Leaves is a family business founded by by the American saxophonist Rulon Brown.
-The Key Leaves sax props are designed to keep the Eb, C# and G# keys open and thus allowing clean air to go through the instrument.
+Key Leaves is a family business founded by the American saxophonist Rulon Brown (www.keyleaves.com).
+He developed sax props to keep the Eb, C# and G# keys open and thus allowing clean air to go through the instrument.
 This helps dry the pads and the inside of the horn and thus prevents sticking and pad rot.

 Key Leaves on my Yananagisawa T-WO32